Gar-Gar23/d-dbot/README.md

-# D&D Bot
+# D&D Botgit a
     This is the added line.
     soon i will have a bot

-Using the discord.js model
+Using discord.js

 we  can build a self driving D&D bot